aainur/aainur/README.md

 I'm an electrical engineer turned software developer and aspiring startup founder.
 With a background in hardware and software projects, I have experience in developing internal automation systems using Python and microservices, radio network optimization, and hardware design.
 Passionate about **AI, hardware, and innovative problem-solving**.
 I'm currently working on my startup while engaging in hackathons.

-I have two dreams that I’m working on full time to influence:

-- Developing a technical solution for people with scoliosis and back pain to track posture and the correctness of exercises.

-- Achieving equal education for girls in tech, so that every girl knows she has the potential and technical mindset to succeed, and that STEM is not just for boys.

 ```yaml
 name: Ainur
 located_in: Budapest, Hungary